easyscience/EasyReflectometryLib/docs/src/api/fitting.rst

 ``hybrid``
    Default.
-Use standard weighted least squares for points with positive variance and apply the Mighell substitution only where variance is zero or invalid.
+Use standard weighted least squares for points with positive variance and apply the Mighell substitution only where variance is non-positive.

 ``mighell``
    Apply the Mighell transform to all points.
 The reported objective chi-square